ivuorinen/starred/README.md

 - [hjar/bitbucket-to-aws](https://github.com/hjar/bitbucket-to-aws) - How to deploy a Laravel app from Bitbucket to autoscaled instances at AWS.
 - [kamranahmedse/git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
 Psst! or be nosy and find what someone else in your team did ;-)
 - [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) - 🔒 OpenVPN server in a Docker container complete with an EasyRSA PKI CA
+- [matt-bartel/gh-clone-org](https://github.com/matt-bartel/gh-clone-org) - A github-cli extension script to clone all repositories in an organization, optionally filtering by topic.
 - [mtdowling/chag](https://github.com/mtdowling/chag) - Use your changelog as the canonical source of change data.
 With pure Bash.
 - [ntnn/docker-imapfilter](https://github.com/ntnn/docker-imapfilter) - Docker image to run imapfilter as a daemon with configs from git
 - [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions